 General advice includes

 - ice and painkillers may help with symptom relief

-- if “flat feet” are an issue, a podiatry assessment may help to correct the problem
+- podiatry assessment and improved foot support may help correct the problem.

 - variation of training regimes (e.g addition of cycling and swimming, and a reduction in running and higher impact activities)

 - Physiotherapists may advise stretching exercises and deep massage.
 It’s not clear how effective this approach is- some studies have shown it may help, but it’s by no means clear!